Please contact the Amistad Commission

-In 2005, New York’s Legislature created an Amistad Commission to review state curriculum regarding the slave trade.
-All people should know of and remember the human carnage and dehumanizing atrocities committed during the period of the African slave trade and slavery in America and consider the vestiges of slavery in this country.
-It is vital to educate our citizens on these events, the legacy of slavery, the sad history of racism in this country, and on the principles of human rights and dignity in a civilized society.
+In 2005, New York’s Legislature created an Amistad Commission to review state curriculum regarding how American slavery is taught.
+All people should know of and remember the human carnage and dehumanizing atrocities committed during this period of American history and consider the vestiges of slavery in this country.
+It is vital to educate our citizens about our nation’s involvement in slavery to nullify the pervasive myth that Northerners, especially New Yorkers were innocent of slavery.
+The intention is to explore how slavery is interpreted to our students and the public and seek informed, balanced approaches.
+We will focus on historical content as well as pedagogy on how to teach slavery, with the hope that it be presented with sensitivity in learning environments and will contribute to the principles of justice, and dignity in a civilized society.

-New Jersey, Illinois and New York have each created commissions to review how Black history and 250 years of slavery are taught in America’s classrooms.
-The commissions are called "Amistad Commissions" after the Amistad, a Spanish slave ship that was the site of a famous slave revolt in 1839.
-The U.S. Supreme Court eventually granted those slaves their freedom.
-The slave revolt was the basis for a popular movie by Steven Spielberg, ''Amistad,'' in 1997.
+New Jersey, Illinois and New York have each created commissions to review how African American history and 250 years of slavery is taught in America’s classrooms.
+The Amistad Commissions were named after the Amistad, a Spanish slave ship that was the site of a famous slave revolt in 1839.
+The ship was seized by the US Navy off the coast of Long Island and taken to Connecticut where the U.S. Supreme Court eventually granted those slaves their freedom.
+The slave revolt was also the basis for a popular movie by Steven Spielberg, ''Amistad,'' in 1997.

 It is the policy of the State of New York that the history of the African slave trade, American slavery, the depth of slavery’s impact on our society and American History, the triumphs of African-Americans and their significant contributions to the development of this country, and the involvement of the entire nation, is the proper concern of all people, particularly students enrolled in the schools of the state of New York.